 What is a Registered Education Savings Plan?

 Registered Education Savings Plans, or RESPs, are tax-sheltered investment plans designed to help you save for post-secondary education.
 As an RESP subscriber you’ll name one or more beneficiaries, such as your children or grandchildren, and make contributions to a plan on their behalf.
-An RESP allows the account to grow tax free, meaning no taxes on capital gains and no income taxes on interest and dividend payments.
+An RESP allows the account to grow tax-deferred, meaning no taxes on capital gains and no income taxes on interest and dividend payments.
 Plus, the government pays you to save by kicking in a grant of up to $7,200 over the life of the plan.

 You can also start an RESP for yourself.
 Unlike a Registered Retirement Savings Plan, or RRSP, the contributions you make to an RESP do not generate a tax credit.
 However, your contributions can be invested in growth- or income-oriented assets that grow on a tax-deferred basis as long as they remain in the account.